 Thirty percent - that is how much time a craftsperson spends on actually building.
-But where does that other time go?
-The other 70 percent is allocated toward preparing for tasks and gathering equipment and materials.
-Some of that time is spent waiting to be instructed on what to do next.
-According to forconstructionpros.com, as much as 90 minutes per person per day is wasted simply “looking for stuff.”
-While planning is important, building needs to be the main focus of time.
-Otherwise, construction projects will exceed the original deadline and significant cost overruns will arise.
+The other 70% is allocated toward preparing for tasks, gathering equipment and materials, and sometimes even waiting to be instructed on what to do next.
+This inefficient use of time results in projects exceeding their deadline and significant cost overruns.

 To solve this problem, reducing time spent on managing tasks and looking for updated plans and documents is essential to increase efficiency, save time and money on building projects.

 5. Lack of context when managing tasks

 Craftspeople are often given tasks with insufficient context.
 Simply put, they are told what to do, but they aren’t given the information needed to complete a task efficiently.
 This issue contributes to the construction industry’s already staggering operational waste.
 Right now, the sector is wasting $1.6 trillion due to its lag in productivity.